 Orlando dedicated the majority of his life to serving the Puerto Rican community in Aurora.
 Orlando was awarded the Puerto Rican Fraternal Order’s "Lifetime Achievement Award" in December, 2019 for his dedication and service to the organization for more than thirty years.
 He served on the Aurora Puerto Rican Cultural Council board, was recipient of the 2016 Delia Nila Basile Award (Aurora Hispanic Advisory Board), and volunteered for the City of Aurora’s special events department, and many charity events hosted throughout the city.
 Aurora Mayor Richard Irvin recently awarded Orlando with the Mayoral Commendation Award for going above and beyond to serve our community.

 Visitation will be held on Thursday, February 20 from 3 – 8 p.m. at Dieterle Memorial Home, 1120 S. Broadway, Montgomery, IL.
 Per his wishes, he will be laid to rest with his parents in Puerto Rico.
 An additional visitation will take place on Saturday, February 22 at Funeraria Barranquitas Memorial in Barranquitas, Puerto Rico.
 Burial will take place on Sunday, February 23 at Cementerio Paz del Señor in Aibonito, Puerto Rico.

 In lieu of flowers, donations can be made to the Santos Maisonet Scholarship fund c/o The Puerto Rican Fraternal Order, 306 S. Union Street Aurora, IL 60505.

-To send flowers to Orlando "Papo" B. Rivera's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Orlando "Papo" B. Rivera, please visit our floral store.